servo/servo.org/_posts/2025-06-03-this-month-in-servo.md

 All embedders will receive default styling and interactivity for elements like inputs and media elements (@webbeef, #36803), which reduces the amount of configuration required when embedding the engine.

 Any provided system light/dark theme will be propagated to any document loaded inside of a WebView (@mrobinson, #37132).

+Servo's developer tools integration now highlights elements in the layout inspector (@simonwuelker, #35822), as well as displays `DocumentType` nodes correctly (@simonwuelker, #36787).

+We have **removed the `dom_shadowdom_enabled` preference**, since the feature has been enabled by default since March 2025.

 #### Servoshell